New South Wales Premier's Literary Awards

 The New South Wales Premier's Literary Awards, also known as the NSW Premier's Literary Awards, were first awarded in 1979.
 They are among the richest literary awards in Australia.
 Notable prizes include the Christina Stead Prize for Fiction, the Kenneth Slessor Prize for Poetry, and the Douglas Stewart Prize for Non-Fiction.

 As of 2019, the Awards are presented by the NSW Government and administered by the State Library of New South Wales in association with Create NSW, with support of Multicultural NSW and the University of Technology Sydney (UTS).
 Total prize money in 2019 was up to A$305,000, with eligibility limited to writers, translators and illustrators with Australian citizenship or permanent resident status.

 History

 The NSW Premier's Literary Awards were established in 1979 by the New South Wales Premier Neville Wran.
 Commenting on its purpose, Wran said: "We want the arts to take, and be seen to take, their proper place in our social priorities.
 If governments treat writers and artists with respect and understanding, the community will be more likely to do the same."
 They were the first set of premier's awards offered in Australia.

-The awards were not presented in 1998.
+The awards were not presented in 1998 as the eligibility dates were amended.